iranjith4/WalkThrough_Corona/ReadMe.txt

 How To Integrate :

-1. Copy the WalkThroughPluginLibrary Folder to your corona folder.
+1. Copy the WalkThroughPluginLibrary folder to your corona folder.

 2. Declare the header file :
     local slideView = require("WalkThroughPluginLibrary.slideView")